Growing Urban Bicycle Networks: Results

 \section{Results}

-The starting point for our analysis is the street networks of 62 cities, see Fig.~\ref{fig:cities}(a) and \sitablename~1.
+The starting point for our analysis is the manually sampled street networks of 62 cities aiming to capture a diversity of cultural regions and a large range of populations, population densities, areas, and network lengths, selected from cities where there is relatively complete data available \cite{barrington2017wur}, see Fig.~\ref{fig:cities}A and \sitablename~1.
 Here, links represent streets and nodes are street intersections.
 Being embedded in a metric space, these constitute planar graphs \cite{barthelemy2011sn}.
-We downloaded and processed these networks from OpenStreetMap using OSMnx \cite{boeing2017osmnx} (see Methods).
+We downloaded and processed these networks from OpenStreetMap using OSMnx \cite{boeing2017osmnx} (see Materials and Methods).

-Although many of the covered cities are from well developed regions, we observe that they have negligible bicycle infrastructure, Fig.~\ref{fig:cities}(b).
-Additionally these are split into hundreds of disconnected components, Fig.~\ref{fig:cities}(c), which has previously prompted analysis of strategies to merge them \cite{natera2020dso}.
+Although many of the covered cities are from well developed regions, we observe that they have negligible bicycle infrastructure, Fig.~\ref{fig:cities}B. Additionally these are split into hundreds of disconnected components, Fig.~\ref{fig:cities}C, which has previously prompted analysis of strategies to merge them \cite{natera2020dso}.
 Although such strategies make sense in cities with already well established bicycle infrastructure, they are less useful in most other cities.
 Further, they produce minimum spanning tree-like solutions that are economically attractive but lack resilience and cohesion (Fig.~\ref{fig:mstfull}), and they potentially reinforce socioeconomic inequalities by connecting only already developed areas while ignoring under-developed ones \cite{mahfouz2021rsp}, prompting us here to grow new networks from scratch instead.
+By resilience we mean a general level of fault-tolerance \cite{zhang2015arn}: A resilient bicycle network should provide an acceptable level of service in the face of faults and challenges to normal operation, for example interruptions due to road works.
+The removal of a small fraction of links should not have a substantial impact on network metrics.